A number of companies offer voluntary private health insurance in Ireland.

 Charges may be lower than the normal adult rate for: people aged under 25; retired people who have a special arrangement within their company's health insurance scheme and people in group health insurance schemes.
 Charges for children must be reduced by at least 50%.

-Since 1 May 2015, higher charges apply to people who are 35 years of age or older when they first take out health insurance.
+Higher charges apply to people who are 35 years of age or older when they first take out health insurance.
 There is a 2% loading for each year over 34 years of age.
 So, for example, if you are 35 the cost is 2% higher than for a person aged 34 but if you are 44 then the cost is 20% higher.

 If you previously had health insurance, you can be given credit for the time you were insured, reducing the number of years to which the loading applies.

 If you have a break in cover of less than 13 weeks this will not affect your loading.

 If you stopped your insurance cover for periods of unemployment since 1 January 2008, up to three years of credits can be provided.

 If you live outside Ireland and move to Ireland, a loading will not apply if you get health insurance within nine months and continue to be insured.

 The Department of Health has published a list of frequently asked questions about lifetime community rating.
 The regulations are set out in Statutory Instrument 312 of 2014 (pdf).

 The health insurance company may not refuse to accept you on the basis of your health status but it may restrict the cover it gives you in certain circumstances.

 Initial waiting periods